-- 12, 51.Place, carve, and adjust class I, II and class V supragingival amalgam or glass ionomer restorations with hand instruments or a slow-speed hand - 33.
-Place, contour, and adjust class I, II and class V supragingival composite restorations where the margins are entirely within the enamel with hand instruments or a slow-speed handpiece.

-70. Adapt and cement stainless steel crowns
+- 12, 51.Place, carve, and adjust amalgam, glass ionomer, or composite restorations with hand instruments or a slow-speed hand\\ - 33.
+Place, contour, and adjust composite restorations where the margins are entirely within the enamel with hand instruments or a slow-speed handpiece - 70.
+Adapt and cement stainless steel crowns

-An RDA with a restorative functions permit may perform the placement and finishing of direct alloy or direct composite restorations after the supervising dentist has prepared the dentition for restoration.
+\\An RDA with a restorative functions permit may perform the placement and finishing of direct alloy or direct composite restorations after the supervising dentist has prepared the dentition for restoration.